 Provide a wide range of opportunities for obtaining information and involvement in decision-making processes.

-Achieve greater equity with meaningful involvement of underserved and underrepresented communities.
+Achieve full equity with meaningful involvement of underserved and underrepresented communities.

-Effectively and efficiently manage the use of all resources, including community members’ time.
+Effectively and efficiently manage the use of all resources, while not presuming to direct how community members should spend their time.

 C. By December 31, 2017, the Department of Neighborhoods shall provide a written report to the Mayor and City Council that provides an update on each City department’s progress on developing a community involvement plan or the date when the department’s plan was completed.